How to Choose Exterior Trim Colors that Bring Out Your Home's Best Features

 Once you've selected your exterior trim colors, it's time to decide how to use them on your home's various architectural details.
 A few guidelines can help you achieve the best look.
 In general, ceilings under the eaves should be painted the same color as the siding, while the entire cornice (the trim that faces outward) should match the trim color.

-- Gutters and downspouts should be painted to make them as inconspicuous as possible.
+To make gutters and downspouts as inconspicuous as possible, paint them to blend in with the adjacent siding or trim.
 On a frame house with olive trim and a light green body, for example, the gutters would probably be olive to disappear against the olive cornice, but the downspouts would be painted light green to correspond to the adjacent siding.
-On masonry buildings, the downspouts often are painted bronze green to simulate weathered copper.
+On masonry buildings, the downspouts often are painted bronze-green to simulate weathered copper.